Central Janesville is Beginning to Regather for Worship INDOORS! Here are some details:

 Here's how we'll keep you and your family safe (please read all of this before you come):

 If you are at an elevated risk for Covid-19 or if you have any symptoms, please continue to worship with us online.

 If not volunteering in any capacity, please wait to arrive until 8:40am.
 Our service will begin at 9am.

 Ushers will help all of us remember to follow social distancing guidelines (no hugs, hand shakes, or even elbow bumps, and at least 6 feet between households)

 You will pick up pre-packaged communion on your way in.

-Because we care about your health and the health of the people around you, we will ask everyone to wear a face mask.
-There will be times in the service where you'll be prompted to take it off or put it back on, but we'd ask you to wear it whenever you're moving around.
+Because we care about your health and the health of the people around you, and because of our state mandate for mask wearing indoors, we will ask everyone to wear a face mask.

 CENTRAL CHRISTIAN CHURCH